Texas DWI Blood Test Issues

 Though many don’t realize it, most Texas DWI cases involve DWI blood tests rather than breath tests.
 This is in large part because of the fact that the law allows police to draw your blood by getting a warrant if you refuse to give breath or blood.
 Regardless of whether police drew blood as a result of consent or a warrant, there are many issues surrounding the reliability of the result of a blood test.
 This is in addition to the requirements for blood draws in Texas DWI.

 One of the main issues with a Texas DWI blood test is fermentation.
 The technical definition of fermentation is “the chemical process by which molecules are broken down anaerobically”.
 This can be described in simpler terms as the process where a substance metabolizes.
 Many people are familiar with the concept of fermentation related to making things like beer or wine.
 What many may not know is that blood can also experience fermentation.
-When a tube is old or defective, room air can get in and cause the blood to ferment faster.
+When a DWI Blood Tube is old or defective, room air can get in and cause the blood to ferment faster.
 When blood experiences fermentation, it tends to result in a higher blood alcohol score.

 For example, a fermented sample may return a result above .15 even though the actual alcohol content should be much lower.
 This is one explanation for why many people hear/see the blood result and say “I know I wasn’t that drunk”.
 Mimi has a background in science and has hands-on experience analyzing blood test results through education at Axion Labs and the UTA Shimadzu lab on gas chromatography.
 This is one reason why Mimi might request blood discovery for your case.
 What she finds in that discovery might show that fermentation or a host of other issues might be at play.